kshaffer/musicianship-curriculum/musi199-Unit1.md

 *Poor knowledge (1)* – Student demonstrates significant difficulties with one or both genres.

 *No significant attempt made (0)* – Student does not assess this category, or performs below the standard for passing Musicianship I.

+### Technology ###

+During Unit I, student will be expected to demonstrate an ability to produce counterpoint exercises and bass-line transcriptions in a music notation application.
+Since this category is on-going, and will not be complete until the end of the term, no grade will be assigned at the end of Unit I.

 # License #